Skip to content

 Vim Users

-If you're comfortable with Vim, you'll feel right at home with J/K for movement and H/L for navigation.
+If you're comfortable with Vim, you'll feel right at home with v for Visual Mode, j/k/h/l for movement, and y/p for yank/paste.

 Released under the MIT License